 Browse Nearby Menus for Cannabis Concentrates

-While it’s possible to extract non-intoxicating compounds like CBD, THC is what’s behind the potent effects of dabs, making them the fastest and most efficient way to get really, really stoned.
+While it’s possible to extract non-intoxicating compounds like CBD, THC is what’s behind the potent effects of marijuana wax and other forms of dabs, making them the fastest and most efficient way to get really, really stoned.
 Terpenes, or the aromatic oils that give cannabis flavor, can also be extracted, although it can be difficult to preserve these volatile compounds in the extraction process.

 What are the perceived dangers of dabbing?

 Let’s start with the bad news first: dabbing can be dangerous.
 Mainly, it’s the extraction that can be dangerous.
 The process can be tricky, but thanks to online forums and videos, many amateur “scientists” think they have mastered the technique enough to try it on their own.
 Worst case scenario, a combination of flammable gases and poor ventilation can result in explosion.
 Even when home extraction goes well, there’s no way to know the quality or purity of your finished product.
 “Dirty” oil may contain chemical contaminants or excessive amounts of residual solvents that could present health hazards to consumers.